Marananussati

 In my practice, I continually put forth effort to develop the meditation on death.
 For the first four years I was still developing the contemplation of death as my main theme of meditation.
 At the start of my fourth rains retreat, I began to investigate the aspect of mindfulness practice known as kayagata, that is, the contemplation of the body for the purpose of eliminating desire and attraction towards it.
 When I reviewed the body in my mind, then whichever part or aspect appeared as desirable, I would try to contemplate right there.
 I would pluck off the nose or ears, pop the eyes out and bash in the mouth.
 Whenever the eye made contact with external forms, whether my own body or those of others, I put forth effort contemplating in this way to cut off any desire.
 At the end of that year, following my fourth rains retreat, I began the practice of asubha kammatthana; contemplating the body from the perspective of its unattractive or repulsive nature.
 When on alms round in the countryside, I tried to observe people's hands, contemplating the wrinkled skin of the elderly as they placed food offerings in my bowl.
 I would then try to remember this image by creating a mental picture in my mind.

+I made a continuous effort to practise asubha kammatthana but my meditation was still not very good until the beginning of my sixth rains retreat.
+At that time I began investigating the repulsive aspect of the body with earnestness.
+I only began seriously meditating on asubha at this time for the reason that, since ordaining, I had harboured a deepseated notion that I should not really apply myself to this practice until after five years as a monk had passed.
+This idea held up my practice of body contemplation.
+I don't know how this view became embedded in the mind like this, but it ended up going this way; after my fifth rains retreat and before the beginning of my sixth, I did start to sincerely investigate asubha following this impression.
 The contemplation of the skin was assigned to me as a meditation theme by my teacher with the confident assurance that this contemplation would bring the heart to liberation, quelling all greed, hatred and delusion.
 Initially I was doubtful about body contemplation because the traditional meditation on the thirty-two parts seemed too lengthy and cumbersome to practise.
 I didn't know which meditation subject was most suited to my temperament or which of these kammatthana would dispel greed, hatred and delusion from my heart.
 This uncertainty remained until just before my sixth rains retreat when, while sitting in meditation, a nimitta arose that made up my mind for sure.
 This was an asubha nimitta where the skin was seen as disintegrating, flaking and peeling away.
 My perception of this mental image was dependent upon the spiritual power (parami) of my teacher.
 Through this assistance, I was able to perceive the asubha-nimitta at that moment because having entered upacara samadhi, the heart was receptive to signs and visions.

 With confidence in both the nimitta and asubha meditation on the skin established, I was unwavering in my effort to practise, firmly holding the meditation object in mind.
 I strove to investigate, making the mind concentrated.
 Sometimes I detached and peeled the skin away from the body revealing the flesh beneath.
 This gave rise to samvega - feelings of profound sobriety - and the mind would become still.
 After emerging from that state of calm, I would contemplate the skin making it shrivel up and disintegrate.